khvorov45/opendatacapture/README.md

         - dbhost: localhost
         - dbport: 5432
         - admindbname: odcadmin
-        - adminusername: odcadmin
+        - apiusername: odcapi
-        - adminpassword: odcadmin
+        - apiuserpassword: odcapi

 - Launch the app, pass the port it's supposed to listen to (--apiport) with the default being 4321.